OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 November 2001.md

 - Matter in macrocosmic terms is different than generally supposed; it is "larger."
 - Larger units of matter include "living things."
 - Living beings are composed of and also are units of **macrocosmic matter**.
-- Stars and solar systems can, in a certain sense, be part of living beings as atoms are to humans.
 - A **macrocosmic quantum transition** is more akin to a "becoming" rather than something that "happens."
 - These transitions involve fundamental changes similar to a personal life decision or consciousness shift.

----

-## Earth Changes & Environmental Events

-- *(No relevant content in this session)*

 ---